sagemath/trac_to_gh/Issue 2282.md

 # Issue 2282: [with link to spkg, needs review] readline currently not building dynamic library on Mac

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2282

 Original creator: craigcitro